-- the Russian PTO should publish information on filed trademark applications; - third persons have the right to review all trademark documents on file and not only those comprising the filing of original trademark applications; and - third persons have the right to submit to the Russian PTO their observations against pending trademark applications before official action is taken.
+- a the PTO should publish information on filed trademark applications; - b third persons have the right to review all trademark documents on file, and not only those comprising the filing of original trademark applications; and - c third persons have the right to submit in writing to the PTO their observations against pending trademark applications before official action is taken.
 Such written observations may be taken into account by the examiner during the examination.
-Observation letters may be used as the effective tool to make sure that prior rights are taken into consideration by the examiners.
+Observation letters may be used as an effective tool to ensure that prior rights are taken into consideration by the examiners.

 Russian legislation foresees another instrument for raising objections based on prior rights against a trademark.
-Within five years of information on a registration being published in the official bulletin of the Russian PTO (after a trademark is registered), the owners of the prior trademark rights have an opportunity to file an invalidation action against the trademark registration with the Chamber of Patent Disputes of the Russian PTO.
+Within five years of information on a registration being published in the official bulletin of the PTO (after a trademark is registered), the owners of the prior trademark rights have an opportunity to file an invalidation action against the trademark registration with the Chamber of Patent Disputes of the PTO.
 In the event of an invalidation action, the trademark owner is notified and both parties are invited to a hearing for the matter to be discussed.
-The Russian PTO then makes a decision to reject the invalidation action and leave the trademark in force, to invalidate the mark in full, or to partially invalidate the mark.
+The PTO then makes a decision to reject the invalidation action and leave the trademark in force, to invalidate the mark in full, or to partially invalidate the mark.